-In 2018, of the 9,355 naturalised citizens residing in Austria more than half (54%) were women.
+In 2019, of the 10,500 naturalised citizens residing in Austria more than half (54.5%) were women.
 Apart from general regulations, citizenship may be granted to persons who have rendered special service to the Austrian State (§10(6) StbG), this may include special talents, e.g., artists, high achievers in sports, science, business, etc. This regulation has been overhauled in 2014 in the wake of 'misunderstandings' of regional decision-makers about the actual services rendered.
-In no way can it be an honorary title; the qualifications and services rendered have to be made transparent to ensure protection against potential misuse of this fast track citizenship category.
+In no way can it be an honorary title; the qualifications and services rendered have to be made transparent to ensure protection against potential misuse of this fast-track citizenship category.
 In 2017 19 persons (after 27 in 2016) received Austrian citizenship outside the normal procedures for foreigners on the basis of special services rendered to the Republic of Austria.
+The numbers declined in 2018 (10) but rose again in 2019 to 41.

-Between 1991 and 2018 490,300 foreigners took up Austrian citizenship, about two third from the traditional recruitment areas of migrant workers, the region of former Yugoslavia (184,300, 38 percent) and Turkey (128,700, 26 percent).
+Between 1991 and 2019 500,900 foreigners took up Austrian citizenship, about two third from the traditional recruitment areas of migrant workers, the region of former Yugoslavia (188,000, 38 percent) and Turkey (129,600, 26 percent).
 In contrast, over the period 1980 to 1990, 96,600 foreigners were naturalised, of whom 25 percent from the above countries of origin.
 Then Germans and citizens of the former 'Eastern Block' were the main contenders.